sav-che/TL-2/Authors/Bakhuizen van den Brink (Sr.), Reinier Cornelis {std. Bakh.}.md

-> [!cite] BHL link: this entry starts at [page 284](https://www.biodiversitylibrary.org/item/103858#page/296/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 284](https://www.biodiversitylibrary.org/page/33265011) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Bakhuizen van den Brink \[Sr.\], Reinier Cornelis (1881-1945), Dutch (Java born) self-educated botanist; studied in Holland, returned to Java 1903 as a planter in West Java, collecting plants in Java from 1903; assistant, later botanist at the Botanical Gardens Buitenzorg 1917, on leave in Holland 1925-1926, retired 1935, stayed again in Holland 1935-1939; returned to Buitenzorg \[Bogor\] 1939, interned by the Japanese forces 1943, died in a "protection"-camp at Tjimahi, Java. (*Bakh.*).
+Bakhuizen van den Brink \[Sr.\], Reinier Cornelis (1881-1945), Dutch (Java born) self-educated botanist; studied in Holland, returned to Java 1903 as a planter in West Java, collecting plants in Java from 1903; assistant, later botanist at the Botanical Gardens Buitenzorg 1917, on leave in Holland 1925-1926, retired 1935, stayed again in Holland 1935-1939; returned to Buitenzorg \[Bogor\] 1939, interned by the Japanese forces 1943, died in a "protection"-camp at Tjimahi, Java.
+**Abbreviated name**: *Bakh.*

 #### Herbarium and types